 Reduce your alcohol intake.
 Reducing alcohol helps the liver better metabolize sugars and keep blood glucose at a healthier level.
 Basically, loading up the liver with too many tasks means it has to prioritize as it can’t do everything at once – and metabolizing alcohol usually takes precedence leading to increased insulin and glucose levels.

 Take apple cider vinegar before meals.
 Before each meal, stir one to two tablespoons of apple cider vinegar (ACV) into a glass of water and down it.
 The acidic acid in vinegar disrupts the enzymes that digest starch in carbs, which means the starch is not digested (and converted to sugar) and blood glucose (sugar) levels are kept low.
 A recent study in Diabetes Research and Clinical Practice reported that consuming vinegar before a meal can reduce post-meal glucose and insulin levels.
 You can also get ACV in a drink which is a bit more diluted but also easier to stomach.
-This is the apple cider vinegar drink I am using.

 Try bitter melon supplement: Use of bitter melon (Momordica charantia) supplements, which contain the natural antidiabetic compounds charantin, polypeptide-p, and vicine, is a real plus in keeping type 2 diabetes at bay.
 Bitter melon helps control blood sugar levels as well as regulates blood pressure.
-This is the one I take.

 Add curcumin/turmeric to everything possible.
 Use of curcumin/turmeric in food and/or as supplements can improve lipid (cholesterol, triglyceride) levels in individuals and reduce the risk of cardiovascular events.
 The results of a recent international study reported that the presence of curcuminoids (bioactive ingredients in curcumin/turmeric) can reduce bad cholesterol levels and “contribute to a reduced risk of cardiovascular events” in individuals with types 2 diabetes and poor lipid control.